 1991 EIR Source PROVISION PROGRESS TO DATE STATUS E/M Projects, 1985-1990 (EIR Table 5-3), Impact 10-16 Lone Pine East Side Regreening (11 acres) This project was implemented to enhance the aesthetics of abandoned agricultural or pasture lands in areas around the towns of Big Pine, Independence, and Lone Pine.
 Water is supplied from LADWP facilities to promote and maintain vegetation.
 Implemented and ongoing.
 Implemented and ongoing.
 E/M Projects (EIR Table 5-3), 1985-1990 Lone Pine Riparian Park (320 acres) This project has reestablished abandoned pastureland and provides water to approximately 320 acres of native vegetation lands and increases livestock grazing capabilities.
 Implemented and ongoing.
 E/M Projects (EIR Table 5-3), 1985-1990 Lone Pine Sports Complex This project converted vacant City property to an outdoor sports complex consisting of baseball fields, soccer fields, parking, picnic, and park areas.
 Complete.
 E/M Projects, 1985-1990 (EIR Table 5-3), Impact 10-16 Lone Pine West Side Regreening (8 acres) This project was implemented to enhance the aesthetics of abandoned agricultural or pasture lands in areas around the towns of Big Pine, Independence, and Lone Pine.
 Water is supplied from LADWP facilities to promote and maintain vegetation.
 Implemented and ongoing.
 Implemented and ongoing.
-E/M Projects, imp./committed 1970-1990 (EIR Table 4-3), Impact 10-16 Lone Pine Woodlot (12 acres) The Lone Pine Woodlot has achieved its goals.
+E/M Projects, imp./committed 1970-1990 (EIR Table 4-3), Impact 10-16 The Lone Pine Woodlot has achieved its goals.
 The California Department of Forestry helps with harvesting and cleanup and the Lone Pine Future Farmers of America (FFA) irrigates the woodlot and distributes the wood according to the operations plan and management guidelines that were developed by the Technical Group.
 Maintenance of the wood Lot is ongoing.
 Implemented and ongoing.
 Implemented and ongoing.

-1991 EIR Source PROVISION PROGRESS TO DATE STATUS E/M Projects, 1985-1990 (EIR Table 5-3), Impact 10-14 Lower Owens River Rewatering Project (18,000 AFY) This project was to provide a continuous flow of water in a 50-mile, previously dry (1913-1986) portion of the river channel creating a warm water fishery and wildlife habitat in the southern Owens Valley.
-The project also supplies water to five small lakes along the river route providing improved waterfowl habitat in the region.
-The new fishery supports such warm water species as largemouth bass; and the project's lakes provide breeding and feeding grounds for waterfowl and shorebirds.
-Inyo County and LADWP decided to reduce the water supply to the Lower Owens River Project in 1991 because of a lack of E/M well supply.
+1991 EIR Source PROVISION PROGRESS TO DATE STATUS E/M Projects, 1985-1990 (EIR Table 5-3), Impact 10-14 Lower Owens River Rewatering Project (18,000 AFY) River Rewatering Project 18,000 AFY) and LADWP decided to reduce the water supply to the Lower Owens River Project in 1991 because of a lack of E/M well supply.
 The portion of the river between Blackrock Spill gate and Independence was dry until the Lower Owens River Project was implemented in December 2006.
 For more information on the LORP, please reference LADWP's LORP Annual Report.
-Implemented and ongoing.
 Manzanar Tree Pruning Complete.
 E/M Projects, 1985-1990 (EIR Table 5-3), Impact 10-18 McNally Ponds and Native Pasturelands (360 acres) This project provides water for 300 acres during the spring and summer months to mitigate and sustain vegetation, and to provide water to 60 acres of ponds during the fall months for waterfowl habitat.
 The Standing Committee agreed in 1991 to reduce the water commitment to the McNally Ponds Project for that year because of dry conditions.
 In many normal and below normal runoff years since that time, the Standing Committee has reduced water releases to this project.
 In years of abundant runoff the project receives its full allotment of water.
 In 2012-13 the Standing Committee agreed to not provide a full allotment of water to the project.
 Under the current operating procedures, in years when the McNally Canals are operating or the McNally Ponds supply wells are in ON status, the ponds receive a full water allotment.
 The E/M projects are currently under evaluation by the Technical Group.
 Implemented and ongoing.